DiscountDaddy/site-deploy/README.md

-# wpengine/site-deploy
+# discountdaddy/site-deploy
-Base image to build VCS integrations enabling customers to deploy their site to WP Engine
+Base image to build VCS integrations enabling customers to deploy their site to Server

 ## How to Build